Pistorius gets emotional at graphic evidence

 "I am warning the media, if you do not behave, you are not going to be treated with soft gloves by this court," Masipa, herself a former journalist, said when the court resumed.

-The station's head of news apologized, saying in a statement it was a "bad judgment call" to use the photo.
+The station's head of news apologised, saying in a statement it was a "bad judgement call" to use the photo.

 Masipa has also restricted the media from publishing photos of witnesses who have not consented to be filmed.